 If you receive a letter denying your claim, you should speak with a lawyer.
 Your attorney can help you file for a hearing with the Deputy Commissioner of the NC Industrial Commission.

-Wilson, Reives & Silverman personal injury lawyers can provide you with effective, trusted and experienced legal counsel.
+Wilson, Reives, Silverman & Doran personal injury lawyers can provide you with effective, trusted and experienced legal counsel.
 We can help you figure out if filing for a hearing with the Deputy Commissioner is the best course of action, and if so, prepare your case for mediation.

 Tell Our Attorneys About Your Case